sbusisogift820-crypto/Machine_Learning_402312828/README.md

 ## 7. License

-This project is made available under the MIT License - see clean code templates for redistribution details.
+This project is made available under the MIT License.